-Our mission is to help you make the most of your trip to Paris: first, plan your trip, then get the most of it while you are in the city.
-Check our over 200 pages on the city of lights.
+Since 1997, our mission is to help you make the most of your trip to Paris and organize your vacation in Paris.
+Check our over 200 pages on the most visited city in the world.
 We update them regularly.
 We wish you a great trip to our loved city.

-The top seven things to do in in the City of Lights: shopping, sights, art, music, sports, have fun.
+The top seven things to do in in Paris: visit places, admire art, shop, eat French, music, sport, fun.

-French food is a good reason for a trip to Paris with a choice of 13000 restaurants.
+French and international food is a good reason for a trip to Paris with a choice of 13000 restaurants.

 The quality gap between hotels in the city is huge.
 There are also plenty of great flats to rent.

-Concerts, theaters, bars and cabarets are plenty in town.
-The best nightlife districts.
+Concert halls, theaters, bars and cabarets are plenty in town.
+The best nightlife districts and tours.

-Roland-Garros, the Marathon and Tour de France are the top sports events in the city.
+Roland-Garros, the Paris Masters, the Marathon and Tour de France are the top sports events.

-We have a great variety of city and metro maps.
+We have many city and metro maps.
 Pages on sights include their location on the map.

-The city is so diversified each season is great and has its own advantages.
-Plan your trip in fall or winter if you want to best enjoy the city life.
-December adds the magical illuminations on Champs Elysees.
-Shopping is great during the sales eason in January and June.
-Outdoor sightseeing to admire monuments and gardens are best in May, June and September, when the weather is normally rather sunny and dry.
-In the summer, the weather is warm and traffic less intense, specially in August when many parisians are on vacation.
-But the top attractions are crowded and life in the city is at a minimum, specially between August 1st and 15th.
-As in many touristic cities, avoid the touristic season.
+The city is so diversified each season is great.
+Plan your trip in fall or winter if you want to best enjoy city life.
+December, Christmas and New year add the magical illuminations on Champs-Elysées.
+Shopping is top during the sales season in January and June.
+Outdoor sightseeing is best in May, June and September, when the weather is normally rather sunny and dry.
+In the summer, the weather is warm and traffic less intense, specially in August when many Parisians are on vacation.
+But touristic sights are crowded and life in the city is at a minimum, specially between August 1 and 15.
+Avoid the touristic season.

 For nationals of the European Union, a national identity card is enough.
 Travelers from other countries must carry a valid national passport and one other identification document.

-Visas are not required for visitors staying less than 90 days who are U.S. citizens, European Union nationals, citizens of Canada or New Zealand.
+Visas are not required for visitors staying less than 90 days who are UK, US or Canada citizens.

 Check official website of French government for more information on visa requirements to enter France.